lf1-io/padl/docs/sources/advanced/saving.md.txt

 ## How it works

-When saving a transform, PADL tracks down the statements that were used to create it and writes them into a python file.
+When saving a Transform, PADL tracks down the statements that were used to create it and writes them into a python file.

 This works both with python modules and in interactive IPython sessions.

-PADL will only store statements that are absolutely needed to create the transform.
+PADL will only store statements that are absolutely needed to create the Transform.
-This means you can save a transform from a messy ipython notebook and will get a clean python file.
+This means you can save a Transform from a messy ipython notebook and will get a clean python file.

-Consider code defining the transform {code}`mytransform`:
+Consider code defining the Transform {code}`mytransform`:

 ```python
 from padl import *